PhiLFitters/kafe2/README.rst

 stack (numpy, scipy, ...).
 Visualization of the data and the estimated model are provided by matplotlib.

+**Note**

-.. note:: kafe2 is currently in alpha state.
+kafe2 is currently in an *alpha* state.
 Most features are working as intended.
-However bugs
-          may occur during use.
+However, bugs may occur during use.
 If you encounter any bugs or have an improvement proposal, please let us know by opening an issue `here <https://github.com/dsavoiu/kafe2/issues>`_.

 A user guide can be found on `kafe2.readthedocs.io <https://kafe2.readthedocs.io/en/latest/parts/user_guide.html>`_.